UCLProgrammingHub/web/involved/gpu.md

 We will be hosting a number of events and training courses related to the GPU Research Center.

-The first is a celebratory “Town Hall Meeting”, 1700-1900, on Friday 27th November, in the Haldane Room and North Cloisters, UCL.
-Speakers will include Jack Watts of Nvidia, to introduce the GPU collaboration, and Daghan Cam, of UCL Barlett School of Architecture, to present some examples of UCL research in this space.
-Formal talks and discussion will conclude at 1800, to enable discussion and networking in the North Cloisters over refreshments.
-Space is limited -- please register through [Eventbrite](http://ucl-nvidia-town-hall.eventbrite.co.uk)
+To celebrate this, and to further discuss how to advance UCL’s work in this area, please join us for a launch meeting between 18:00 and 20:00, on Wednesday 3rd Feb 2016, in Robert building room G.08, and the Engineering Front Building foyer.

-Poster pods will be available for researcher groups to present their work using accelerators and GPUs; if you wish to display a poster, please send a copy to j.hetherington@ucl.ac.uk by 20th November, the best poster will receive a small prize from Nvidia.
-Please print your poster yourself, and feel free to reuse a poster about your research you have displayed before.
+Poster pods will be available for research groups to present their work using accelerators and GPUs; if you wish to display a poster, please send a copy by Friday 22nd January 2016 to James Hetherington (j.hetherington@ucl.ac.uk), the best poster will receive a small prize from NVIDIA.
+(Please print the poster yourself, or re-use a previous poster).

+Space is limited, so please sign up via [Eventbrite](https://www.eventbrite.co.uk/e/launch-of-the-gpu-developers-forum-tickets-20073034988)

+Programme:

+18:00: Welcome and Introductions – Prof. Sebastien Ourselin, Director of the IBME, TIG (part of CMIC) and the EPSRC CDT in Medical Imaging, UCL.

+18:05: “An overview of GPU Computing in Medical Imaging” – Dr. Matt Clarkson, Translational Imaging Group (TIG), Centre for Medical Image Computing (CMIC), UCL.

+18:15: “GPU Computing For Robotic Fabrication” – Daghan Cam, Bartlett School of Architecture, UCL.

+18:30: “Tsunami simulations: GPU acceleration for uncertainty quantification and visualisation of risk” – Dr. Serge Guillas, Department of Statistical Science, UCL.

+18:45: A presentation by Jack Watts from NVIDIA

+19:00: Refreshments and Posters

+19:55: Award for best poster

+20:00: End